Factbox: Reaction to Canada's boycott of 2020 Games

-(Reuters) - Reaction to Canada’s boycott of the 2020 Tokyo Games in the summer due to concerns about the coronavirus.
+(Reuters) - Reaction to Canada’s boycott of the 2020 Tokyo Games due to concerns about the coronavirus.
+The Australian Olympic Committee has also said its athletes should prepare for an Olympics next year.

 Statement from Canadian Olympic Committee (COC) and Paralympic Committee (CPC):

-“The COC and CPC urgently call on the International Olympic Committee (IOC), and the International Paralympic Committee (IPC) and the World Health Organization (WHO) to postpone the Games for one year and we offer them our full support in helping navigate all the complexities that rescheduling the Games will bring.
+“The COC and CPC urgently call on the International Olympic Committee (IOC), and the International Paralympic Committee (IPC) and the World Health Organization (WHO) to postpone the Games for one year and we offer them our full support in helping navigate all the complexities that rescheduling the Games will bring.”

-“We are in the midst of a global health crisis that is far more significant than sport.”
+Canada’s chef de mission Marnie McBean said in a letter to athletes: “Please remember we are all in this together as Team Canada, and as a nation.
+The key is for the Olympics to happen when it is safe and responsible for everyone.”

+Marc-Andre Fabien, president of the Canadian Paralympic Committee, said in a statement: “We are relieved that cancelling the Games is not a consideration, but we feel that a four-week timeline on a decision is not soon enough, and that a one-year postponement of the Games is truly the only option.”

 Australian Olympic Committee statement:

-“The Australian Olympic Committee (AOC) says Australian athletes should prepare for a Tokyo Olympic Games in the northern summer of 2021, following the IOC’s announcement of a potential postponement of this year’s Games and changes in public health landscape in Australia and across the globe.
+“The Australian Olympic Committee (AOC) says Australian athletes should prepare for a Tokyo Olympic Games in the northern summer of 2021, following the IOC’s announcement of a potential postponement of this year’s Games and changes in public health landscape in Australia and across the globe.”

-“The AOC believes our athletes now need to prioritize their own health and of those around them, and to be able to return to the families, in discussion with their National Federations.”
+Paralympics Australia backed AOC’s plans to focus on a 2021 Games: “Paralympics Australia is wholly supportive of a postponement of the Paralympic Games in the best interests of public health, both here and abroad.
+It is hard to see another option.”

+Athletics Australia CEO Darren Gocher said in a statement: “While we recognize the complexities around a postponement, nothing is more important than the health and safety of our athletes and the world community.”

 Japanese Prime Minister Shinzo Abe, speaking to parliament, said postponing the Olympics was an option if holding them in their “complete form” became impossible.